Turbo87/igc-parser/README.md

 This project contains code and algorithms to score gliding competition flights using the [TypeScript](https://www.typescriptlang.org/) programming language.
-The reason for using TypeScript is being able to compiled to JavaScript and run the code in the browser to ultimately allow live scoring using either [SkyLines](https://skylines.aero) or [OGN](http://wiki.glidernet.org/) live tracking data.
+The reason for using TypeScript is being able to compile to JavaScript and run the code in the browser to ultimately allow live scoring using either [SkyLines](https://skylines.aero) or [OGN](http://wiki.glidernet.org/) live tracking data.